-Hi, I am Ruud and I am a Phd student in the ICOS group.
-I have a background as a (bio)physicist; a master and bachelor degree in Physics at the Universities of Amsterdam (Vrije Univesiteit and Universiteit van Amsterdam).
-My main interest is the physics of life.
-The way nature/natural selection has "made" solutions to cope with all kinds of different problems fascinates me.
+Hi, I am Ruud and I am just completed a Phd in the ICOS group at Newcastle University.
+I have a background as a physicist; a master and bachelor degree in Physics at the Universities of Amsterdam (Vrije Universiteit and Universiteit van Amsterdam).

-In my current research, I look at how the spatial location of genetic information plays a role in single-cell system dynamics.
+In my current research in the synthetic biology field, I look at how the spatial location of genetic information plays a role in single-cell system dynamics.
 It is seen that increasing the distance of two parts of a simple pathway can drastically affect its dynamics.
 When I think of spatial organisation of the transcribed components, especially small proteins, it seems to me that diffusion on the scale of an E.Coli would cause this organisation to be a short transient process.
 This would lead to the conclusion that spatial organisation effects are not significant over a protein lifetime.
 These conflicting observations attracted me to find what is causing this dissonance of this initial model and experiment.
-We hope that understanding this effect allows us to predict the dynamics of synthetic biology designs more accurately, and save some of the labour intensive and time consuming trial and error.
-This is not only time consuming but also writes off genetic cassettes as "not working" while slight spatial adaption might provide a cure, this results in a small library of accepted "working" gene design components.